Carr Amplifiers

 Rambler | 14/28 Watts

-The ultimate modern silver/blackface-style amp?
+The ultimate modern silver/black panel-style amp?
 Quite possibly.
 The 1x12, 6L6 driven Rambler is about the size of a Fender Princeton Reverb, is switchable from 28 watts down to 14, has onboard reverb and tremolo, and is Class A / cathode biased.

 Imagine classic, bold, articulate Fender tones with tighter low end and much higher headroom, all in a very portable package.
 Players like Buddy Miller have relied on the Rambler for its beautiful tones and rock solid construction.
 This would make a brilliant amp for anyone who relies on pedals, gigs regularly, or wants one of the best Fender-style amps on the market for their home.